CSCfi/csc-user-guide/docs/support/tutorials/gis/eo_guide.md

 * [Machine learning modules](../../../apps/index.md#data-analytics-and-machine-learning) provide some common machine learning frameworks, also for deep learning..

-[**QGIS**](../../../apps/qgis.md) - is a very widely used GUI for working with spatial data, it has also limited multispectral image processing capabilities.
+[**QGIS**](../../../apps/qgis.md) - open source tool with GUI for working with spatial data including limited multispectral image processing capabilities.
 GUI with batch processing possibility and Python interface.
 Used for example for visualization, map algebra and other raster processing.
 Many plug-ins available, for EO data processing, check out the [QGIS Semi-automatic classification plugin](https://fromgistors.blogspot.com/p/semi-automatic-classification-plugin.html).

 [**R**](../../../apps/r-env-for-gis.md) - Puhti R installation includes a lot of geospatial packages, includeing serveral useful for EO data processing, such as `terra`, `CAST`, `raster` and `spacetime`, also `rstac` for working with STAC catalogues.